BasvanH/habpanel-widget-openweathermap/README.md

 * Add the widget to a dashboard, open the settings.
   * Customize the look and feel with the colors and sizes.
   * Save the widget en size it to your likings.
-  * Enjoy en drop me a like here on the [Openhab cummunity forum](https://community.openhab.org/t/openweathermap-widget-for-habpanel/65027).
+  * Enjoy en drop me a like here on the [Openhab community forum](https://community.openhab.org/t/openweathermap-widget-for-habpanel/65027).

 The complete structure would look like this: